tamszod/metro-flow/README.md

 # Version

-The game currently in alpha so major features are still to come!
+The game is currently in alpha, so major features are still to come!

 # Alpha 3.0 - UI Enhancement Update (09.09.2024)